Look, I get it. Sometimes you just need an easy way to make some extra cash.

 31. Search Engine Evaluator

-Search engines may seem magical in that know all the answers to our questions, but there’s a reason they’ve gotten so good.
+Search engines may seem magical in that they know all the answers to our questions, but there’s a reason they’ve gotten so good.

 Yes, programming obviously has a lot to do with it, but they also have real people evaluating the searches that are being brought back to make sure they are relevant.